John Scott (banker): Family & Livery companies

 John Scott married on 20 February 1780, Mary Whinnell (1751–1818), daughter of Benjamin Whinnell of Wimborne, Dorset, and secondly on 11 May 1819, Anne Ley (1777–1859), daughter of Thomas Ley of Wolborough, Devon.
 His family retained strong ties with the City of London for successive generations.
 Two sons: John William Scott (1781–1834), a banker and stockbroker, and Benjamin Whinnell Scott (1782–1841), the Chief clerk of the Chamberlain's Court, like their father were both liverymen with the Worshipful Company of Glovers.

 Benjamin Whinnell Scott also became a liveryman of the Worshipful Company of Wheelwrights and held the position of company clerk from 1818 until his death, when he was succeeded in that position by his sons, and later a grandson James Benjamin Scott who wrote a history of the company.
-These sons were: Benjamin Scott FRAS (1814–1892), who would become Chamberlain of London (and was also a Glover) and James Renat Scott FSA (1819–1883), Clerk and Registrar of the Coal Market; both served as clerks and masters of the company.
+These sons were: Benjamin Scott (1814–1892), who would become Chamberlain of London (and was also a Glover) and James Renat Scott (1819–1883), Clerk and Registrar of the Coal Market; both served as clerks and masters of the company.
 A younger son Syms Scott (1822–1863) was also a liveryman.